reactjs/react.dev/content/tutorial/tutorial.md

 We now need to fix an obvious defect in our tic-tac-toe game: the "O"s cannot be marked on the board.

-We'll set the the first move to be "X" by default.
+We'll set the first move to be "X" by default.
 We can set this default by modifying the initial state in our Board constructor:

 ```javascript{6}
 class Board extends React.Component {